bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 1.  `server.listen({fd: 7})` Because the message is passed to the primary, file descriptor 7 **in the parent** will be listened on, and the handle passed to the worker, rather than listening to the worker’s idea of what the number 7 file descriptor references.
 2.  `server.listen(handle)` Listening on handles explicitly will cause the worker to use the supplied handle, rather than talk to the primary process.
 3.  `server.listen(0)` Normally, this will cause servers to listen on a random port.
-However, in a cluster, each worker will receive the same “random” port each time they do `listen(0)`.
+However, in a cluster, each worker will receive the same "random” port each time they do `listen(0)`.
 In essence, the port is random the first time, but predictable thereafter.
 To listen on a unique port, generate a port number based on the cluster worker ID.

 Node.js does not provide routing logic.
 It is, therefore important to design an application such that it does not rely too heavily on in-memory data objects for things like sessions and login.